JamesParrott/sDNA_GH/README.md

 ###### [sDNA_Net_Radii](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#network-radii) (sDNANetRadii)
 Outputs the network radii used in Integral Analysis.
+This tool will return a Data Tree in Geom of all the sub networks for each origin.
+The cluster component, Unpack_Network_Radii in sDNA/Extras can assist plotting and interpreting this.

 The network radii tool also allows a list of origin polyline IDs to be supplied (separated by commas).
 Leave this parameter blank to output radii for all origins.